Misfits-Rebels-Outcasts/Nodef/documentation/ChainingBlendingCompositingCoreImageCIFilters.md

-# Node-compositing Core Image CIFilters Library
+# A library for Node-compositing Core Image CIFilter

 ## From Chaining/Blending to Node-based Compositing Core Image CIFilters